Mikhail Mishustin: IT industry

 In June 2020, Mishustin proposed a tax maneuver for IT companies in order to reduce the load and create a comfortable competitive regime in this area.
 President Putin supported this idea and instructed the government to work on it.
 As part of the maneuver, Mishustin proposed to reduce the income tax on IT companies from 20% to 3%, as well as to reduce insurance premiums from 14% to 7.6%.
 On June 23, Putin officially announced the tax maneuver prepared by Mishustin.

 On 9 July 2020, Mishustin visited Tatarstan where he took part in the IT conference, where he met with the managers of the country's leading IT companies.
 During his speech, Mishustin spoke about the government's program for the development of the IT industry, which includes a new tax regime, support for innovation, assistance to startups, development of public-private partnerships, etc. According to him, the Russian jurisdiction should become the most attractive for IT companies.
 Mishustin stated: "It is obvious that following the leaders of digitalization leads countries to a new digital dependence.
-Russia cannot afford to take a place among the depend countries, which means that we have no choice, we must go forward and be leaders."
+Russia cannot afford to take a place among the dependent countries, which means that we have no choice, we must go forward and be leaders."